ixa-ehu/ixa-pipe-wikify-ukb/README.md

 When the language is other than English, the module offers an additional feature.
 It is possible to set the corresponding English entry also.
-To use this option, specify the *CrossWikipediaIndex* parameter in the *config.properties* file.
+To use this option, first get the database created by [MapDB](http://www.mapdb.org/) which has the crosslingual links.
 So far, you can download and untar the following package for Basque crosslingual links: